Read IDC’s MarketScape Report for Top Global AP Automation Solutions.

 Invoices can be received in a number of ways, including:

-No matter how they are received, you should have a centralized system for processing all invoices the same.
-Disparate workflows will not only drive down efficiency, but increase human errors and lead to more confusion.
+No matter how they are received, you should have a centralised system for invoice processing steps to make all invoices the same.
+Disparate workflows will not only drive down efficiency but increase human errors and lead to more confusion.

 It’s important that you also have a business process to quickly and accurately capture the data from these invoices as they come in.
 The AP team should be checking off data like: